UoB-COMSM0110/2023-group-9/README.md

 TASKS TO IMPLEMENT

-MOST IMPORTANT TASK TO DO: lives system based on the Person being shot (scope goes red to indicate this)
+MOST IMPORTANT TASK TO DO: lives system based on the Person being shot (scope goes red to indicate this).
+Scope should follow the player and every 5-10 seconds take a shot.

 Hard mode - Randomised/ toggle at the start of gameplay/ continously gets harder over duration of game play